Ahnd6474/Cell-counting/README.md

 - `results/` &mdash; a suggested directory layout for storing trained models and experiment outputs.

+## Evaluation

+Validation results bundled with the repository show that the detector predicts counts very close to the ground truth.
+Across three validation frames, the model recorded a mean absolute error of 1.33 cells (median 1, maximum 2).
+In total it predicted 18 cells against 16 labelled cells.
+Per-image details are available in `results/report_val.csv`.

 ## TODO

 ### UI interface _(assigned to S.Yeon)_